Kingdom of Aksum

 As the kingdom became a major power on the trade route between Rome and India and gained a monopoly of Indian Ocean trade, it entered the Greco-Roman cultural sphere.
-Due to its ties with the Greco-Roman world, Aksum adopted Christianity as its state religion in the mid-fourth century under Ezana (320s – c.
+Due to its ties with the Greco-Roman world, Aksum adopted Christianity as its state religion in the mid 4th century under Ezana (320s – c.
 360).
 Following their Christianization, the Aksumites ceased construction of steles.
-The kingdom continued to expand throughout late antiquity, conquering Kush under Ezana in 330 for a short period of time and inheriting from it the Greek exonym "Ethiopia".
+The kingdom continued to expand throughout late antiquity, conquering Meroë under Ezana in 330 for a short period of time and inheriting from it the Greek exonym "Ethiopia".

-Aksumite dominance in the Red Sea culminated during the reign of Kaleb of Axum (514–542), who, at the behest of the Byzantine emperor Justin I, invaded the Himyarite Kingdom in Yemen in order to end the persecution of Christians perpetrated by the Jewish king Dhu Nuwas.
+Aksumite dominance in the Red Sea culminated during the reign of Kaleb of Axum (514–542), who, at the behest of the Byzantine emperor Justin I, invaded the Himyarite Kingdom in Yemen to end the persecution of Christians perpetrated by the Jewish king Dhu Nuwas.
 With the annexation of Himyar, the Kingdom of Aksum reached its largest territorial extent, spanning around 2,500,000 km2.
 However, the territory was lost in the Aksumite–Persian wars.
 Aksum held on to Southern Arabia from 520 until 525 when Sumyafa Ashwa was deposed by Abraha.

-The kingdom's slow decline had begun by the seventh century, at which point currency ceased to be minted.
-The Persian (and later Muslim) presence in the Red Sea caused Aksum to suffer economically, and the population of the city of Axum shrank.
+The kingdom's slow decline had begun by the 7th century, at which point currency ceased to be minted.
+The Persian (and later Muslim) presence in the Red Sea, as well as the past few centuries seeing the decline in power of the Roman Empire (which was a major trade partner), caused Aksum to suffer economically, and the population of the city of Axum shrank.
 Alongside environmental and internal factors, this has been suggested as the reason for its decline.
 Aksum's final three centuries are considered a dark age, and the kingdom collapsed under uncertain circumstances around 960.
 Despite its position as one of the foremost empires of late antiquity, the Kingdom of Aksum fell into obscurity as Ethiopia remained isolated throughout the Late Middle Ages.